privacysandbox/protected-auction-services-docs/monitoring_protected_audience_api_services.md

 #### Gauge

-A gauge ([OTel reference](https://opentelemetry.io/docs/specs/otel/metrics/api/#gauge)) is useful for collecting a non-aggregatable value such as CPU usage.
+A gauge ([OTel reference](https://opentelemetry.io/docs/specs/otel/metrics/api/#gauge)) is useful for collecting a non-aggregatable value such as  usage.
 Gauges can only be used for non-noised metrics.

 ### Attribute